Tandemn-Labs/tandemn-system/node/patterns.md

 socket is not connected

 ### Untracked coros
-- `listen_to_central` uses an infinite loop to listen to central server, it does `await` on the `launch_x` commands, but those commands shouldn't block, and will return after setting up the model + cluster
+- `listen_to_central` uses an infinite loop to listen to central server, it launches coros to launch the model once a command is achieved, but it doesn't await those coros.
+Those coros are responsible for replying to central when done

 ### vLLM on Ray
 - After worker nodes join Ray cluster, an untracked coro is created that listens